The Steve Morgan Foundation

 1. Geographic eligibility is absolute: You must be based and delivering work in Merseyside, North Wales, West Cheshire (west of M6), or North Shropshire - no exceptions for Regional Grants

-1. Scale matters: Your organization must have turnover between £300k - £5 million; smaller organizations won't qualify for direct Regional Grants but may be supported through strategic partnerships
+1. Scale matters: Your organisation must have turnover between £300k - £5 million; smaller organisations won't qualify for direct Regional Grants but may be supported through strategic partnerships

-1. Long-term relationships are valued: The Foundation seeks sustainable partnerships over years, not one-off grants; emphasize your track record and commitment to ongoing delivery
+1. Long-term relationships are valued: The Foundation seeks sustainable partnerships over years, not one-off grants; emphasise your track record and commitment to ongoing delivery

-1. Demonstrate collaboration: Show how you work with other organizations; the Foundation values partnership approaches and collaborative impact
+1. Demonstrate collaboration: Show how you work with other organisations; the Foundation values partnership approaches and collaborative impact

 1. Focus on root causes, not symptoms: Applications should address underlying social disadvantage through education, employment, and access to provision